 Graduate admissions is a two-step process between academic programs and the Graduate School.
 Applicants must meet the minimum requirements of the Graduate School as well as the program(s).
 Once you have researched the graduate program(s) you are interested in, apply online.

-Students may enter the department once a year, in fall.
-The deadline for applying is December 1, with applicants notified by letter before March 1.
-All applicants must apply online.
-Accepted students must respond in writing by April 15.
+Admitted applicants may enter the department once a year, in the fall term.
+Applicants are notified by letter before March 1.
+Accepted applicants must respond in writing by April 15.
 The application is judged on the basis of previous academic record, other experience, 3 letters of recommendation, personal statement, vitae, and writing sample.
-Students may enter the department once a year, in fall.

 Graduate School Resources